Balthasar Hubmaier: Prison and death

 In Nikolsburg, Hubmaier's preaching soon made converts to Anabaptism out of the group of Zwinglians who lived in the area.
 Political fortunes turned, however, and Ferdinand, to whom Hubmaier had already become an enemy while in Waldshut, gained control of Bohemia, thus placing Hubmaier once again in Ferdinand's jurisdiction.
 Hubmaier and his wife were seized by the Austrian authorities and taken to Vienna.
 He was held in the castle Gratzenstein (now called "Burg Kreuzenstein" in German), until March 1528.

 "I may err – I am a man," he wrote, "but a heretic I cannot be, because I ask constantly for instruction in the word of God."
 He suffered torture on the rack, and was tried for heresy and convicted.
 On 10 March 1528, he was taken to the public square and executed by burning.
 His wife exhorted him to remain steadfast.
-A monument to "Dr. Balthasar Hubmaier" was erected on Dr.-Karl-Lueger-Platz in Vienna.

 Three days after his execution, his wife, with a stone tied around her neck, was drowned in the River Danube.

 Views

 On the Trinity

 Hubmaier was more conservative than some Anabaptists, such as Hans Denck and Leonhard Schiemer, who went on to deny the doctrine of the Trinity, or avoided emphasis of the doctrine similar to Menno Simons.
-He was aided in regaining the support of the Nikolsburg preachers against Hans Hut by the latter's assertion that Christ was only a "great prophet."

-On Government and the Sword
+On government and the sword

 As a Schwertler (of-the-sword) Anabaptist, Hubmaier believed government to be an institution ordained by God.
 According to the view presented in his writings, Christians have a responsibility to support the secular government and pay taxes.
 While Hubmaier may be considered a moderate pacifist, he clearly stated his beliefs regarding the government's responsibility to defend the righteous, the innocent, and the helpless, in his work, On the Sword.
 Moreover, he believed that Christians should take up the sword if ordered to do so by the ruling government for a just cause.
 The Christian's use of the sword is the primary distinction between Schwertler Anabaptism and the total pacifism of Stäbler (staff/cane-bearing) Anabaptism.